 Of the families we approached with the most severe asthma, we enrolled nearly 70% of children with 80% follow-up, demonstrating both robust family engagement and retention.
 Over the course of the intervention month, families received reminders, feedback and incentives.
 During this time, average medication adherence was 80%.
 However, in the following month when families did not receive any of this support, adherence dropped to 30%.
 These findings demonstrate the feasibility of this pilot incentive-based intervention in engaging caregivers and children with high-risk asthma in regular medication use, and indicate there is room for improvement in medication adherence.

 In the next project phase, we will continue to apply behavioral economics principles to promote medication habits during a period of childhood when many behavior patterns are established.
-We will conduct a randomized control trial with children ages 5-12 who take daily ICS medication and who have had at least one hospitalization and at least one ED visit for asthma in the last year.
+We will conduct a randomized control trial with children ages 5-12 who take daily ICS medication and who have had at least two asthma exacerbations in the preceding year (any combination of hospitalizations, ED visits or outpatient visits where oral steroids were administered).
 To test the intervention with a larger number of families, we have integrated the Propeller Health inhaler sensor platform with the Way to Health behavioral incentive research platform at the University of Pennsylvania to automate the calculation of incentives and adherence feedback to participants.

-Building on the pilot study, this project aims to determine if this combination of technology and incentives works to enhance ICS adherence and decrease ED and hospital use in high-risk children.
+Building on the pilot study, this project aims to determine if this combination of technology and incentives works to enhance ICS adherence and decrease ED, hospital, and oral steroid use in high-risk children.
 Additionally, we will characterize groups of high-risk children with similar patterns of ICS adherence, identify potential ways to maintain or improve adherence, and assess the acceptability of the intervention among children and caregivers.
 During this next phase, we will also conduct health care provider interviews to identify provider- and care network-level facilitators and barriers to integrating an incentive-based mobile health intervention in the clinical setting.

 This approach and subsequent results will add to the evidence base on how best to engage children with high-risk asthma and their families in their asthma care and understand the waning effects of financial incentives on asthma medication adherence.